Military history of India: The British Raj

 Following the Sepoy Mutiny, British rule in India was reorganised under the British Raj, made up of areas directly administered by the United Kingdom and princely states under the paramountcy of the British Crown.
 Under terms of treaties with the Crown, these princely states were allowed some local autonomy in exchange for protection and representation in international affairs by the United Kingdom.
 The Raj included present-day India, Pakistan, and Bangladesh.

 After 1857, the Presidency armies were abolished in favour of a reconstituted British Indian Army under the control of the British Crown and the Viceroy.
-Many units were disbanded or reorganised, and new units of Sikhs, Gurkhas, and irregular horsemen were introduced.
+A number of units were disbanded or reorganised, and new units of Sikhs, Gurkhas, and irregular horsemen were introduced.
 The majority of the Madras Native Infantry and Cavalry had their class compositions changed to North Indian tribes, considered more "martial" than the darker, shorter "thambis" who made up the majority of the Madras Presidency Army.
 Indian sepoys were banned from serving as officers or in the artillery corps.
 Recruiting focused more on Sikhs and Gurkhas, whom the British viewed as loyal.
 New caste-based and religion-based regiments were formed.

 The British Indian Army consisted of members of all the major religious groups in India: Hindus, Sikhs, Christians, and Muslims.
 The number of Sikhs in the army grew steadily with time as British commanders came to believe they were more loyal and martial, an impression reinforced by their conduct during the Sepoy Mutiny.
 The Sikhs, for their part, aligned with the British to prevent a resurgence of Mughal rule; Sikhs had been persecuted under the Mughal Empire.

 The Indian Air Force was established in 1932.